NVIDIA/aistore/cmd/aisinit/README.md

    networking information from the Kubernetes environment, and writes the node's local configuration.
-2. **Initial cluster configuration:** it starts with the production bootstrap values in [`config.go`](config.go), hydrates canonical default-omittable sections, applies the deployment-provided `ConfigToSet` override, validates and re-canonicalizes the merged default-omittable sections, removes private authentication material, and prunes wholly default sections before writing the resulting sparse configuration.
+2. **Initial cluster configuration:** it starts with the production bootstrap values in [`config.go`](config.go), hydrates default-omittable sections, applies the deployment-provided `ConfigToSet` override, validates and rehydrates the merged default-omittable sections, removes private authentication material, and prunes wholly default sections before writing the resulting sparse configuration.

-Hydration before the merge is essential: a partial override must inherit the remaining canonical values of its section.
-Pruning afterward avoids copying those canonical defaults into deployment configuration and lets the running AIStore version supply its current defaults.
+Hydration before the merge is essential: a partial override must inherit the remaining default values of its section.
+Pruning afterward avoids copying those defaults into deployment configuration and lets the running AIStore version supply its current defaults.

 The generated cluster configuration is bootstrap input, not the cluster's